With keyword tools, you can perform perfect keyword research and analysis. Find a keyword tool that suits you best from our top keyword tools.

 - Visit-in-person searches (Local search).

-In addition, search intent can also be a mixture of the aforementioned categories; this is referred to as multiple user intent search.
+Besides, search intent can also be a mixture of the aforementioned categories; this is referred to as multiple user intent searches.

 Informative search intent